 The theory would be that as the rag disintegrated over time, so too would the ailment.
 This particular Clootie Well, which is found near Munlochy, was said to be particularly good for healing children, who would often be left here overnight to heal.

 Today the Clootie Well on the Black Isle is still a popular place to visit, and the trees surrounding the well are covered in rags and other items, including teddy bears and other offerings, some of which have writings on.
-It’s a short (five-minute) walk from the car park here through the rag tied trees to the well itself, and is certainly an interesting spot for a visit.
+It’s a short (five-minute) walk from the car park here through the rag tied trees to the well itself, and it’s a curious, slightly eerie spot to visit.

 4. Fortrose Cathedral

 Moving along the south coast of the Black Isle and we now come to Fortrose Cathedral in the town of Fortrose.
-This was once the seat of the bishops of this area, although the 13th century building is now just a magnificent red sandstone ruin.
+This was once the seat of the bishops of this area, although what survives today is a magnificent red sandstone ruin, mostly dating from the 14th century.

 Despite being a ruin, the cathedral is still an impressive place to visit.
 It’s right in the centre of Fortrose, surrounded by greenery, and a number of details survive including some of the stone vaulting.
 It’s also free to visit.